AVSystem/developer-zone/docs/Demo_Projects/Implementing_LwM2M_objects_on_RaspberryPi.md

 0. Plug in the push button to digital port D3 of the GrovePi/Sense HAT.
 0. Restart Svetovid:
     `sudo systemctl restart svetovid.service --now`
-0. Refresh device state in Coiote and see if the Multiple Axis Joystick object `/3345` has appeared in the Objects tab and values are reported for the Digital Input State `5500` and Digital Input Counter `5501` resources:
+0. Refresh device state in {{ coiote_short_name }} and see if the Multiple Axis Joystick object `/3345` has appeared in the Objects tab and values are reported for the Digital Input State `5500` and Digital Input Counter `5501` resources:

        ![Joystick button object](images/button.png "/3345")